This page will help you understand Delaware alcohol laws and avoid expensive fines or even jail. Not to mention time and embarrassment.

 However, police can still arrest drivers for DUI with a BAC under 0.08%.
 For example, for driving while drinking with no BAC.
 Or for being in the presence of any legal or illegal substance sufficient to charge the driver with DUI.
 Also for simply driving erratically, etc. On the other hand, passengers may consume alcohol.

 These are the penalties for a first DUI conviction.
 It’s driver’s license suspention for 12 to 24 months and jail for up to six months.
-Plus, the fine ranges from $230 to $1,150.
+Plus, the fine is at least $230.
+But it could be up to $1,150.
 The driver must also install an ignition interlock device (IID) on the vehicle.
-That costs the driver about $1,500.
+That costs about $1,500.
+Of course, the offender must pay the cost.
 With it, the vehicle won’t start if there is alcohol on the driver’s breath.

 The penalties for a second conviction increase.
 License revocation for 20 to 60 months.
 Plus jail for 60 days to 18 months, and a fine of $575 to $2,300.
 The state also mandates an IID at the driver’s expense.